인사이트 - 유방암 4분 읽기

-Mammography is the subspecialty of radiology that focuses on breast images.
+Breast imaging is a subspecialty of radiology that focuses on breast images.
 So your breast image will be analyzed by a radiologist who has received specialized training in breast structure and images.

 The radiologist receives the images along with your patient file, interprets them and writes down their findings.
 It’s possible that the radiologist suggests more tests, in case the images don’t indicate one exclusive explanation.

 We visited dr Francis Devlies, a breast radiologist at AZ Groeninge in Kortrijk, Belgium.
 He explained how he and his colleagues help their patients:

 A biopsy can give a lot of additional information about what could be going on in your breast.
 In contrast to medical images, a biopsy offers more than visual information alone: it’s a very small piece of tissue, taken from the place that needs to be investigated.

 You can compare it to the difference between looking at an image of a t-shirt and actually having it in your hands: the picture will give you lots of information about the t-shirt.
 But there’s a lot more to learn when you can hold it, for example about its texture.